 Having been holed up in our homes for the past 4-5 months, I have been wanting to take a break and get back to street photography in Jaipur.
 The markets come alive only after 11 AM leaving very few places for street photography, especially after the current pandemic situation.
 I have been to a couple of morning markets in Jaipur for street photography; I‘m yet to publish those pictures.
-May be someday, I will.
+Maybe someday, I will.
 Among the early morning places to visit in Jaipur, check out my blog on the Milk Market in Jaipur.
 There’s yet another interesting early morning market in the Walled City of Jaipur.
 It is Jaipur Wholesale Flower Market also called Phool Mandi in Jaipur.

 Jaipur Flower Market remains a wholesale market that attracts buyers and sellers from all across the city and also from the villages in the vicinity.
 This is a market where retail flower sellers pick up their stocks.
 It doesn’t cater to the end-users and therefore, it is a B2B market.

 The current set-up is not significantly old rather it has developed & shaped over the last few years.
 In the past, the flower market in Jaipur was at Badi Chaupar near Hawa Mahal.
 Here is a picture from the Flower Market at Badi Chaupar in Jaipur.

 Owing to a couple of changes, especially the Metro project, the market shifted to Kanwar Nagar not far from Hawa Mahal.
 The previous site could only accommodate just a few sellers.
 With the shift in location, the current site offered space to many more sellers.
 The population of Jaipur has grown tremendously and consequently, the flower business in the city has boomed.
 The market has engaged many new sellers causing a shortage of space.

 Among the flowers sold here, marigold and local rose variants are traded in large numbers.
 Both these are grown in nearby areas like Jamwa Ramgarh, Chomu, Kanota, Naila, etc.